-Complex PTSD describes a more severe and long-term condition that can occur after prolonged and repeated trauma, particularly in childhood.
+Complex PTSD is a condition that can occur after prolonged and repeated trauma, particularly due to child abuse or domestic violence.
 Trauma can cause problems with memory and disrupt the development of a person’s identity and their ability to control emotions and form relationships with others.

 What causes complex PTSD?

 Complex PTSD can be caused by any type of long-term trauma, and usually involves situations where the victim has little control and is unable to escape.

 The types of traumatic situations that can cause this disorder include:

 - being held in a concentration camp or prisoner of war camp

 How is complex PTSD treated?

 The main form of treatment for complex PTSD is long-term psychological therapy.
 This helps people slowly regain their trust in others.
 They can then gradually start to make friends, improve their work life and opportunities, and develop leisure interests.

 Support from family and friends is very important for most people.
 Minimising other stressful life experiences can allow a person to focus on their recovery.